sagemath/trac_to_gh/Issue 9308.md

 # Issue 9308: Add an spkg-check file for GnuTLS

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9308

 Original creator: drkirkby